Thinking skills

 • Record thinking and reflection processes.

-• by asking questions such as:
+• Reflect on their learning by asking questions such as:

 • What did I learn today?